opencog/opencog/opencog/eva/src/README-animation.md

 the same way.
 We need to do several things:

-(1) randomize the detailed motor positions during animation play, so that no animation is ver repeated quite exactly.
+(1) randomize the detailed motor positions during animation play, so that no animation is ever repeated quite exactly.

-(2) eveluate and memorize particularly good animation sequences (that were arrived via part (1) above).
+(2) evaluate and memorize particularly good animation sequences (that were arrived via part (1) above).

 (3) associate verbal tags to the animation sequences, so that verbal